g4m3r0/GSL-Software-Docs/guide.md

 ## Quick Start

-1. Press on *Autopilot* to automatically download a list of proxy source from our servers.
-The autopilot will scrap if tehand test proxies from those source automatically.
-Working proxy server will be added to the *Proxy List*.
+1. Press on *Autopilot* to automatically download a list of proxy source from our servers, scrape proxies and test them.
+Those proxy servers that are determined as working will be added to the *Proxy List*.

 ![Autopilot](assets/img/autopilot.gif)